 Basic life support consists of cardiopulmonary resuscitation and, when available, defibrillation using automated external defibrillators (AED).
 The keys to survival from sudden cardiac arrest (SCA) are early recognition and treatment, specifically, immediate initiation of excellent CPR and early defibrillation.

-This topic review will discuss the critical facets of basic life support in adults as presented in the American Heart Association's 2010 Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care .
-Advanced cardiac life support and other related topics, such as airway management and basic life support for infants and children, are presented separately.
-(See "Advanced cardiac life support (ACLS) in adults" and "Basic airway management in adults" and "Basic life support in infants and children".)
+This topic review will discuss the critical facets of basic life support in adults for clinicians as presented in the American Heart Association's 2010 Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, and the update of these guidelines published in 2015 [4-6].
+Advanced cardiac life support (ACLS) and other related topics, such as airway management and basic life support for infants and children, are presented separately.
+(See "Advanced cardiac life support (ACLS) in adults" and "Basic airway management in adults" and "Pediatric basic life support for health care providers".)

 EPIDEMIOLOGY AND SURVIVAL